dxatscale/sfpowerscripts/faq/artifacts.md

 ## Artifacts

-Artifacts is a key concept in sfpowerscripts.
+Artifacts are a key concept in sfpowerscripts.
 Artifacts are traceable, versioned, immutable entities that get generated during the build or promote command. sfpowerscripts artifacts contain source code of the package, metadata information, changelog and much more.
 Artifacts help sfpowerscripts to orchestrate deployment without being tied to the notion of branches.

 ### Artifact Registries in the context of sfpowerscripts